aa1gd/config/README.md

 # config
-My config files for vim and bash
+My config files for vim, bash, and tmux